AshishMahendra/pyls_project/README.md

 - `-t`, `--time`: Sort by modification time, oldest first.
 - `-h`, `--human-readable`: Display file sizes in human-readable format.
 - `--filter`: Filter output to show only files or directories (`file` or `dir`).
+- `--json-file`: Specify the path to the JSON file containing the directory structure.
+Defaults to `xdata/structure.json` if not provided.

 ### Examples